nytimes/gziphandler/README.md

 ## Usage

-Call `GzipHandler` with any handler (an object which implements the `http.Handler` interface), and it'll return a new handler which gzips the response.
-Note that, despite the name, `GzipHandler` automatically compresses using Brotli or Gzip, depending on the capabilities of the client (`Accept-Encoding`) and the configuration of this handler (by default, both Gzip and Brotli are enabled and, unless the client prefers Gzip over Brotli, Brotli is used by default).
+Call `GzipHandler` with any handler (an object which implements the `http.Handler` interface), and it will return a new handler which gzips the response.
+Note that, despite the name, `GzipHandler` automatically compresses using Brotli or Gzip, depending on the capabilities of the client (`Accept-Encoding`) and the configuration of this handler (by default, both Gzip and Brotli are enabled and Brotli is used by default if the client supports both).

 As a simple example: